Supported by Tile Republic

 So today we’re sharing 15 stunning, contemporary, heart-eyes bathrooms that don’t use white tiles.

-From hotel-chic to dark and moody, warm and natural to contemporary-cool, we hope you find a look to love and inspire your next bathroom!
+From hotel-chic to dark and moody, warm and natural to contemporary-cool, we hope you find a bathroom you love to inspire your next project!

 Related article: 5 of the best cosmetic bathroom makeover tips